dvschnitz/dvschnitz.github.io/_posts/2017-07-18-tischtennis-8.markdown

 alt: image-alt
 project-date: Juli 2017
 category: Android
-description: As a sideproject I implemented an Android application which shows outdoor and indor tabletennis spots in vienna on a map.
-Aditionally users can add places to their favorites.
+description: As a side project, I implemented an Android application which shows outdoor and indoor table tennis spots in Vienna on a map.
+Additionally, users can add places to their favorites.
 You can download the app <a href="https://play.google.com/store/apps/details?id=at.schnitzhofer.david.tischtenniswien">here</a>.

 ---